brain-web/brain-web.github.io/README.md

 At our regular meetings, you will get the chance to present your project to other attendees. so here are some guidelines for our project pitch.

    - keep it short (definitely less than 5 minutes).
-Yes this is short but there will be time at every meeting for people who are interested to come and ask you questions if they want to know more.
+This is short but there will be time at every meeting for people who are interested to come and ask you questions if they want to know more.
-   - if you are too shy, you can record your pitch beforehand if you want or get in touch with us if you want some one on one feedback.
+   - if you are too shy, you can record your pitch beforehand if you want, or get in touch with us if you want some one-on-one feedback.
    - tell us why you are passionate about this project
    - mention what concrete goals you want to achieve through this hackathon
-   - let people know what type of skills (coding or otherwise) you are looking for.
+   - let people know what type of skills (coding, design, documentation, testing etc.) you are looking for.
 You can get some inspiration from this [template](https://github.com/OpenMRBenelux/openmrb2020-hackathon/blob/master/.github/ISSUE_TEMPLATE/hackathon-project-template.md)

 ### Remove a project

-If you remove the `BrainWeb` topic from your repo, then it will no longer appear on the BrainWeb project page.
+If you remove the `brainweb` topic from your repo, it will no longer appear on the BrainWeb project page.

 ## How to help

 ### Our wish list

 Below are some of the ideas that we thought we could implement in this project.
 Maybe you want to help us make them real.
-Or maybe you have your own suggestionss, so come and chat with us on [mattermost](https://mattermost.brainhack.org/brainhack/channels/brainweb) or open an issue.
+Or maybe you have your own suggestions, so come and chat with us on [mattermost](https://mattermost.brainhack.org/brainhack/channels/brainweb) or [open an issue](https://github.com/brain-web/brain-web.github.io/issues/new).

 - [ ] create a blog with regular posts ; eventually turn it into a newsletter where we present each other's projects
 - [ ] improve the network visualization on the community page (add filtering options based on skills, vizualize only sub-networks, select users by color-coding, add a chat...)
-- [ ] implement some matching process between the skills required for a project and the skills of the users in the community BrainWeb
+- [ ] implement some matching process between the skills required for a project and the skills of the users in the BrainWeb community
-- [ ] create a twitter bot to let every know that we have a new project listed on the BrainWeb
+- [ ] integrate a bot with our @TheBrainWeb twitter account to let every know that there is a new project listed on the BrainWeb

 ### Skills required

 If you want to help with the website of the BrainWeb project you will need to be familiar with a bit of:

-- git and github
+- git & github
 - html
 - css

 Moreover some of the more advanced functions require some knowledge of one or several of the following:

 - Firebase
 - Javascript
 - Quasar